apache/yunikorn-site/docs/user_guide/gang_scheduling.md

 ```

 :::note
-Spark driver and executor pod has memory overhead, that needs to be considered in the taskGroup resources.
+The TaskGroup resources must account for the memory overhead for Spark drivers and executors.
+See the [Spark documentation](https://spark.apache.org/docs/latest/configuration.html#application-properties) for details on how to calculate the values.
 :::

 For all the executor pods,